 Mangoola Coal Continued Operations Project

-Mangoola Coal is seeking approval for the Mangoola Coal Continued Operations Project to continue its current open cut mining adjacent to the north of the existing Mine.
-The Project would provide access to approximately 45 Mt of coal resources located on land largely owned by Mangoola Coal.
+Mangoola Coal is seeking approval for the Mangoola Coal Continued Operations (MCCO) Project to continue its current open cut mining adjacent to the north of the existing mine.

-- Continued use of all other existing Mangoola infrastructure items including coal washing and train loading facilities, emplacement areas, workshops and administration facilities, and
+- Continued use of all other existing Mangoola infrastructure items including coal washing and train loading facilities, emplacement areas, workshops and administration facilities

-- Ongoing employment for the existing workforce and continue to use best practice rehabilitation.
+- Ongoing employment opportunities for the existing workforce and continue to use best practice rehabilitation

-If you would like to know more about the Project, please contact Jason or Nathan.
+If you would like to know more about the MCCO Project, please contact Jason or Nathan.